jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 ### Undeploy the quickstart in Domain Mode

 1. Make sure you have started the JBoss Server in domain mode as described above.
-3. Open a command line, navigate to the root directory of this quickstart, and run the following command to undeploy the helloworld-mdb quickstart:
+3. Open a command prompt, navigate to the root directory of this quickstart, and run the following command to undeploy the helloworld-mdb quickstart:

         JBOSS_HOME/bin/jboss-cli.sh --connect --file=undeploy-domain.cli